Actindo-AG/Documentation/Core1Platform/UsingCore1/01b_U2FLogin.md

 # Log in via U2F

-After U2F has been configured for your Actindo account, you use U2F the next time you login to your Actindo account.
+After U2F has been configured for your Actindo account, you use U2F the next time you log in to your Actindo instance.

 #### Prerequisites